Category 3 Hurricane Delta roars toward Mexico’s Cancun area

-Quintana Roo Gov. Carlos Joaquín said the state government had prepared, but warned residents and tourists that “it is a strong, powerful hurricane,” though he considered it a good sign that Delta had weakened a bit late Tuesday.
-He said the area hadn’t seen a storm like it since Hurricane Wilma in 2005.
+Quintana Roo Gov. Carlos Joaquín said the state government had prepared, but warned residents and tourists that “it is a strong, powerful hurricane.”
+He considered it a good sign that Delta had weakened a bit late Tuesday, but said the area hadn’t seen a storm like it since Hurricane Wilma in 2005.

 Delta increased in strength by 80 mph in just 24 hours, more than doubling from a 60 mph storm at 2 p.m.
 EDT Monday to 140 mph at 2 p.m.
 EDT Tuesday.
 Its top winds peaked at 145 mph (230 kph) before weakening slightly late Tuesday as it closed in on Yucatan.

-Forecasters warned it was still an extremely dangerous storm despite that weakening, saying it threatened to bring a life-threatening storm surge that could raise water levels 9 to 13 feet (2.7 to 4 meters), along with large and dangerous waves and flash flooding inland.
+Forecasters warned it was still an extremely dangerous storm nevertheless, with a life-threatening storm surge that could raise water levels 9 to 13 feet (2.7 to 4 meters), along with large and dangerous waves and flash flooding inland.

-Delta was centered about 80 miles (130 kilometers) from Cozumel early Wednesday and moving west-northwest at 16 mph (26 kph).
+Delta was centered about 35 miles (55 kilometers) east-northeast of Cozumel early Wednesday and moving northwest at 17 mph (28 kph).

-Thousands of Quintana Roo residents and tourists waited for the storm hunkered down in dozens of government shelters.
-Everyone was ordered off the streets by 7 p.m.
+Thousands of Quintana Roo residents and tourists hunkered down in dozens of government shelters, waiting for landfall.
+Everyone had been ordered off the streets by 7 p.m.

-Throughout Tuesday the evacuations of low lying areas, islands and the coastline expanded as Delta exploded over warm Caribbean waters into a major hurricane.
+Throughout Tuesday, the evacuations of low lying areas, islands and the coastline expanded as Delta exploded over the warm Caribbean waters offshore.
 Much of Cancun’s hotel zone was cleared out as guests were bused to inland shelters.
 In Cancun alone, the government opened 160 shelters.

 “The hotel has done a good job of making sure that we were provided for and that we’re going to be safe here in this place, so we don’t have any concerns at all,” said Shawn Sims, a tourist from Dallas sheltering with his wife, Rashonda Cooper, and their sons, 7-year-old Liam and 4-year-old Easton.